Check out our full range of vet services below.

-The FIV vaccination (feline aids) is optional but highly recommended, especially if you have a high cat population in your neighbourhood and/or if your cat gets into fights.
+The FIV vaccination (feline aids) is optional but recommended, especially if you have a high male cat population in your neighbourhood and/or if your cat gets into fights.
 FIV require 3 vaccinations 3 weeks apart from each other, then a booster vaccination annually.

 Calici virus vaccine is recommended, as the disease is always fatal if your rabbit is unprotected.
 Vaccination is yearly (after 12 weeks of age) for the first 3-4 years and then once every 3 years or so.

 We recommend desexing your dog or cat at or before 6 months of age.
 Desexing operations at the clinic are performed under general anaesthetic, using a sterile technique.
 Pain relief is always given.

 The procedure involves removing the testicles through one small incision in the scrotum.
 There are no external stitches and recovery time is very fast.
 Occasionally, one or both the testicles are retained in the cat’s abdomen and do not appear under the cat’s tail as normal.
 In this case, the veterinarian has to perform a much more complicated operation to retrieve the testicles.
 If they are left in the abdomen they can become cancerous.

 - Be far less likely to fight with other cats, and therefore less likely to receive wounds or abscesses

 - Have urine that does smell as strongly as an unneutered cat’s

 - Have less chance of FIV infection (feline aids)

 When desexing cats, Dr Chris will make as small an incision as possible in order to reduce recovery time and infection.
 He removes the ovaries and uterus and sutures everything closed using hidden stitching so your cat can’t pull all of its stitches out.